 Supporting Me as an Author

 I’m a fledgling novelist.
 My first novel, Back to the Garden, sold fairly well and got nearly fifty positive reviews.
-The sequel (The Stolen Child) is out in print January 2023.
+The sequel (The Stolen Child) was out in print January 2023.
 An anthology I edited and published, Winds of Change, is still selling and is used at colleges that teach about climate change in fiction.
 My newest novella, an experiment in the eco-weird, Bird Song: A Novella, needs a bit more love.
-My new children’s series, The Adventures of Finn Wilder, includes some kids’ books you might like.
-The series name will change in 2023, and I’ll tell you why later.
+My new children’s series, Outdoor Tales for Kids, has its first book out: The Mountains.
 You can help by buying my books and reviewing them.
 Note you might find some of my titles at IndieBound and can order them directly through Bookshop or Dragonfly Publishing.

 Networking is a way to find new friends and learn more about mutual interests—in this case, the large field of eco-fiction.
 You can follow me on Mastodon and a few other places.
 The beauty of this media is that I follow you back if your account does not seem trollish or spammy, and hopefully we’ll have time to get to know and support each other’s work.
 You can also join in the Rewilding Our Stories Discord, which I run with ecofictologist Lovis Geier and Sara Davis.
 Already, just from that Discord alone, we’ve established a new book club and opportunities have come up for mutual interviews and spotlights.